Welcome to today's edition of the Rush 24-7 podcast.

 Same economists who are now pushing for another round of stimulus spending.

-There is a great story coming up today that I have in the Wall Street Journal today about how, and it's about DSK, Dominine Dominique Strauss, whatever his name is.
+There is a great story coming up today that I have in the Wall Street Journal today about how.

-What is it that captures their attention about a story and what are the narratives and the templates that are automatically filled in without any curiosity and without any real facts?
+And what are the narratives and the templates that are automatically filled in without any curiosity and without any real facts?

 And then they just run with it.

-And then when you start imagining other issues such as man-made global warming, you can easily, this is a great story.
+And then when you start imagining other issues such as man-made global warming, you can easily, this is a great story, you can easily see how most of what's in the media is a bunch of lies.

-It's it's it's none of it is real and none of it is true.
+None of it is real and none of it is true.

-And it's all based on the biases and and a couple of other more complicated things, which of course I will get into as the program unfolds.
+And it's all based on the biases and a couple of other more complicated things, which of course I will get into as the program unfolds.

 But here, in its entirety, it's about nine and a half minutes.

-This was last night about what time did I go on?
+This was last night about, what time did I go on?

-Central time in Joplin.
+About 8.10 Central Time in Joplin.

-This is at Landrith Park at their 4th of July celebration, where we had sent in a about 3,000 cases of uh of two, if by T. And by the way, I got a note from Catherine.
+This is at Landreth Park at their 4th of July celebration, where we had sent in about 3,000 cases of two if by tea.

-We thought about don't include me.
+We thought about it.

-She said, We thought about having a photographer at the truck, but we didn't want to big time it.
+She said, we thought about having a photographer at the truck, but we didn't want to big time it.

 So we didn't go with a professional photographer at the truck.

-People were taking pictures with their own cameras, and that was fine.
+And people were taking pictures with their own cameras, and that was fine.

 I'm running out of time.

-Better get started with it.
+Oh yeah, better get started with it.

-Welcome to the stage.
+Welcome to the stage, Rush.

 Thank you so much.

-But I can't hear you.
+And I can't hear you.

-I gotta tell you, folks, thank you so much for allowing me to be part of this tonight.
+I've got to tell you, folks, thank you so much for allowing me to be part of this tonight.

 It is a thrill.